-- (a) All Participants permissioned to connect to the Eris Trading System, including direct connections of Participants, to the extent permitted by the Exchange, must be guaranteed by a Clearing Firm that assumes financial responsibility for Participant.
-With respect to transactions given up to other Clearing Firms, such guarantee is effective only until such time that the other Clearing Firm accepts the trade.
-A trade given up to another Clearing Firm will be deemed to have been accepted by such Clearing Firm if the trade is not rejected by the close of business on the business day following the trade date.
-The acceptance of a trade by a Clearing Firm shall not relieve any Participant, Authorized Trader, or Clearing Firm of the duty to act in accordance with the Rules. - (b) All individuals entering Customer Orders in other than a clerical capacity must have appropriate industry registration-and meet all applicable regulatory requirements.
-Customer Orders maymust be entered only from the premises of an entity registered to conduct Customer business. - (c) Clearing Firms shall assist the Exchange in any investigation into potential violations of the Eris Exchange Rules or the CEA which occur through or with respect to a Eris Trading System connection guaranteed by the Clearing Firm.
+- (a) A trade given up to another Clearing Firm will be deemed to have been accepted by such Clearing Firm if the trade is not rejected by the close of business on the business day following the trade date.
+The acceptance of a trade by a Clearing Firm shall not relieve any Participant, Authorized Trader, or Clearing Firm of the duty to act in accordance with the Rules. - (b) All individuals entering Customer Orders in other than a clerical capacity must have appropriate industry registration and meet all applicable regulatory requirements.
+Customer Orders must be entered from the premises of an entity registered to conduct Customer business. - (c) Clearing Firms shall assist the Exchange in any investigation into potential violations of the Eris Exchange Rules or the CEA which occur through or with respect to a Eris Trading System connection guaranteed by the Clearing Firm.
 Such assistance must be timely and may include, but not be limited to, requiring any Participant or Customer to produce documents, to answer questions from the Exchange, and/or to appear in connection with an investigation.
 Upon request by the Exchange, Clearing Firms shall suspend or terminate a Participant's or Customer's access if the Exchange determines that the actions of the Participant or Customer threaten the integrity or liquidity of any Contract or violate any Eris Rule or the CEA, or if the Customer fails to cooperate in an investigation. - (d) If a Clearing Firm has actual or constructive notice of a violation of Eris Exchange Rules in connection with the use of the Eris Trading System by a Participant or Customer for which it has authorized a direct connection and the Clearing Firm fails to terminate the connection, the Clearing Firm may be found to have committed an act detrimental to the Exchange.

 RULE 535.
-Identification of Authorized Traders and Authorized Brokers to be registered with the Exchange, it is the duty of the Clearing Firm to ensure that registration is current and accurate at all times.
+Identification of Authorized Traders and Authorized Brokers

+Each Authorized Trader or Authorized Broker shall be identified to the Exchange, in the manner prescribed by the Exchange, and shall be subject to Eris Exchange Rules.
+If user IDs are required to be registered with the Exchange, it is the duty of the Clearing Firm to ensure that registration is current and accurate at all times.
 Each individual must use a unique user ID to access the Eris Trading System.
 In no event may a Person enter an Order or permit the entry of an Order by an individual using a user ID other than the individual's own unique user ID.